Best Fire Pit Mat Reviews: Heat Resistant Pads For Grass, Wood Decks, And Patios

 View On AmazonView On Home Depot

-We recently got this new cast iron fire pit and have really enjoyed sitting around it as a family on cool evenings.
+We recently bought a medium-sized cast iron fire pit.
+We’ve really enjoyed sitting around it as a family on cool evenings.
+However, it puts out a ton of radiant heat underneath – it’s no wonder it kils the grass completely.

 VIEW ON AMAZON →